[Stakeholder] Common-sense approach needed for EU energy reform

 We want to undergo an energy transformation and we will implement it.
 But we need more time to implement changes in the power sector.

-Filip Grzegorczyk is CEO of Tauron Polska Energia.
+Filip Grzegorczyk is vice president of PKEE, the Polish Electricity Association, and CEO of Tauron Polska Energia.

 Disclaimer: This article is sponsored by a third party.
 All opinions in this article reflect the views of the author and not of EUobserver.